PRIESKA COPPER-ZINC PROJECT

-The Prieska Zinc-Copper Project (Prieska Project) is the centrepiece of Orion’s asset portfolio.
-Historically mined between the 1970s and 1990s, Prieska is one of the world’s Top-30 volcanogenic massive sulphide (VMS) base metal deposits, with a recorded historical production of over 1Mt of zinc and 430k tonnes of copper from 46.8Mt of sulphide ore milled.
+The Prieska Copper-Zinc Project (Prieska Project) is the centrepiece of Orion’s asset portfolio.
+Historically mined between the 1970s and 1990s, Prieska is one of the world’s Top-30 volcanogenic massive sulphide (VMS) base metal deposits, with a recorded historical production of over 430k tonnes of copper and 1Mt of zinc from 46.8Mt of sulphide ore milled.

 Location and Infrastructure